julianakwan/emulator-examples/README.md

-# Example code for emulation
+# Example codes for emulation
 A repository for example codes to do Gaussian Process regression